-Welcome to the Melton Fishing Guide.
+Welcome to the Melton Reservoir Fishing Guide.
+Melton Reservoir AKA Exford Weir runs from the Werribee River.
+It was built in 1916 as a water irrigation supply for local farmlands and was upgraded in the 1930s and again around 1990.
 Melton is roughly 35 kilometres or 30 minutes from Melbourne.
-This once a small country township was originally known as a thoroughbred country, but recent rapid population booms have this growing township modernised with harness racing track, wave pool, parks and shopping centre.
+This once a small country township was originally known as a thoroughbred country, but recent rapid population booms have this growing township modernised with a harness racing track, wave pool, parks and shopping centre.
 It does surprisingly have a lot of freshwater locations for anglers to try.
-This includes Navan Park Reservoir, Melton Reservoir, West lakes and Darlingsford lake. many of the lakes are overpopulated with Carp.
 On school holidays several of the lakes are stocked regularly with trout making them great spots to take the kids for a fish.
 Melton is also part of future native fish stocking programs making it an excellent fishery in years to come.

 **BECOME A FISHINGMAD MEMBER** Exclusive Fishing Workshops, Exciting Monthly Giveaways, In-Depth Fishing Reports with GPS Coordinates, Members Podcast, Interactive Maps, Catch of the Month Competitions, Kayak Club, Gear Guides, Rigging Tutorials, Tackle Talks, Sounder School, Fishing Tips, Fish Cleaning tutorials, Behind the scenes content & more.